-This campaign was created in September 2020 by Salud America!, a national Latino health equity organization that creates culturally relevant and research-based stories, videos, and tools to inspire people to start and support healthy changes to policies, systems, and environments where Latino children and families can equitably live, learn, work, and play.
+This campaign was created in September 2020 and updated with vaccine information in December 2020 by Salud America!, a national Latino health equity organization that creates culturally relevant and research-based stories, videos, and tools to inspire people to start and support healthy changes to policies, systems, and environments where Latino children and families can equitably live, learn, work, and play.
 Latinos are a rising U.S. powerhouse, but they face barriers to be their healthiest and suffer high rates of obesity and other health disparities.
 Salud America! and its award-winning multimedia communications help our social and online network-more than 300,000 moms and dads, providers, and community and school leaders-push for healthy changes in schools and communities for Latino and all kids.
 Salud America! is led by health disparities researcher Dr. Amelie G. Ramirez and supported by a passionate team of communicators at the Institute for Health Promotion Research at UT Health San Antonio, thanks to funding from the Robert Wood Johnson Foundation.
-Visit Salud America! at salud-america.org or on social @SaludAmerica.
+Visit Salud America! at saludamerica.org or on social @SaludAmerica.